 The Nevada Motor Vehicle Power of Attorney (Form VP136) makes it legally feasible for a motor vehicle owner to appoint an Attorney in Fact to sign, in their name, place, and stead, any documents issued by the Nevada Department of Motor Vehicles or by the equivalent department of another state.
-The authority and decision making powers granted to the Attorney in Fact allow them to act in “whatever manner necessary” to complete tasks that involve a relevant Registration Certificate and/or a Certificate of Title.
+The authority and decision making powers granted to the Attorney-in-Fact allow them to act in “whatever manner necessary” to complete tasks that involve a relevant Registration Certificate and/or a Certificate of Title.

-Signing Requirements – The Nevada Department of Motor Vehicles requires:
+Signing requirements – The Nevada DMV requires:

-- The stamp of a Notary Public.
+- The official notarization of a licensed notary public.